logo

 “I told you!
 He’s a bit touchy and maybe naïve too.
 I wouldn’t blame him, though.
 Since you look like a complete idiot, you can easily deceive everybody!”

-I gave the guy a nod of “gratitude” for his “kind” words, but I restrained myself from commenting on them because I still wondered why it was so damn quiet inside the closet.
+I gave the guy a nod of gratitude for his “kind” words, but I restrained myself from commenting because I still wondered why it was so damn quiet inside the closet.

 “Besides, the hideout was his soft spot, you know,” the drug dealer continued.
 “He designed it to withstand even a meticulous police search.
 And here you are!
 The first amateur snooper who chases cheating wives around town pops in and cracks it open.
 You should put yourself in his shoes and not judge him too harshly!”

-Of course, I did not intend to put myself in anybody’s shoes, nor did I want to explain that I steered clear of cheating cases in my practice, but I was definitely offended that he considered me an amateur.
-Although, if you think about it, I did miss that hideout after all—Lara found it!
-In any case, I didn’t have the chance to defend myself properly because, right then, Bob surprisingly returned to us pretty much in the same way he had disappeared.
-His jumping out of the closet was worthy of creating a brand-new Kung Fu style!
+Of course, I did not intend to put myself in anybody’s shoes, nor did I want to explain that I steered clear of such cases in my practice, but I was definitely offended that he considered me an amateur.
+Although, if you think about it, I did miss that hideout—Lara was the one who found it!
+In any case, I didn’t have the chance to defend my honor because, right then, Bob surprisingly returned to us, much like he had disappeared.
+His jumping out of the closet was worthy of creating a brand-new kung fu style!

 “The fucking bastard has turned everything upside down!” he roared, frustrated, from which I concluded he hadn’t met Lara inside.
-She had probably managed to sneak out while we chased each other around the shack, and even though I had wanted to do the same thing to her at some point earlier, I still felt kind of betrayed that she had left me behind.
+She had probably managed to sneak out while we chased each other around the shack, and even though I was going to do the same thing to her before, I still felt kind of betrayed that she had left me behind.

 “Don’t worry, nothing’s missing.
 Our shit is fine!”
-Bob continued his rapport, from which I drew a second conclusion—Lara was a fairly incompetent detective after all.
-In fact, I was quite lucky that she sucked so much because otherwise, they might easily bust my poor ass while searching for something I simply didn’t have.
+Bob continued his rapport, making me draw a second conclusion—that Lara was a fairly incompetent detective.
+In fact, I was pretty lucky that she sucked so much because otherwise, they would bust my poor ass while searching me for something I simply didn’t have.

 Unlike his previous statement, when he called me an amateur, I didn’t take offense now.
 It suited me well that they considered me stupid because it increased my chances of surviving.
 They were going to underestimate me again!
-And to increase my chances even further, I promptly started plotting my escape as I sat so nicely packed with the table that I was completely unable to move.
-Soon I got so carried away in my dream that I started coughing with excitement and forgot to stop for a while.
+To increase my chances even further, I promptly started plotting my escape as I sat so nicely packed with the table and completely unable to move.
+Soon, I got so carried away in my dreams that I started coughing excitedly and forgot to stop.
 Larry even patted me on the back a few times, worried about my health.

 Feeling moderately hopeful after his kind gesture of concern, I took the liberty to ask him, “What are you gonna do to me?”

 “We’re gonna kill you,” he tried to encourage me with a soft smile.
-“Don’t be afraid, we won’t waste time torturing you.
+“Don’t worry; we won’t waste time torturing you.
 After our last attempt, we know it’s not exactly a result-driven tactic!”

 He pretended to be considering it.